-Our attorneys have handled thousands of cases over the last 25 years.
-Still, we recognize every client has a unique story to tell.
-Here are a few of successful results we’ve been a part of:
+Jason Brown has handled thousands of cases over the last 24 years.
+Yet, every client has a unique story to tell.
+Here are a few of successful results Jason has been a part of:

 Allegations of Mental Instability